teckmonster/pickupstrength/_posts/2018-09-11-Practice-These-Yoga-Poses-For-Beginners.markdown

 description: 10 beginners yoga poses for flexibility and strength at home.
 ---

+Flowing through a sequence vs. teaching a sequence is not the same thing.
+There are so much to learn to be a student to a teacher.

+Practice teaching yoga, I learn to slow things down and break down one pose into five parts.
+Slow down from 5 beeps per second to 1 beep per second.

+I hope you will find these asana useful!

 #### Cat & Cow

 Cat & Cow poses are typically done in a pair to warm up the spine from your neck region to your tailbone.
 Often time we are sitting all day and shrugging our shoulders and cause much tension in those areas.
 I love these poses because it is accessible to achieve.
 Practice cat & caw to open up your chest and increase the fluidity of your body.